ChelRono/Awwards-Django/README.md

 ## FEATURES
 As a user of the application you will be able to:
 <ul>
-<li>1.See all the listed children in the website.</li>
+<li>See all the listed children in the website.</li>
-<li>2.You will be able to view the background details of the children i.e age,school,grades etc.</li>
+<li>You will be able to view the background details of the children i.e age,school,grades etc.</li>
-<li>3.You will also see the financial need a student needs i.e school fees,uniform or books.</li>
+<li>You will also see the financial need a student needs i.e school fees,uniform or books.</li>
-<li>4.Subscribe to get news about the students.</li>
+<li>Subscribe to get news about the students.</li>
 </ul>

 ## BEHAVIOUR DRIVEN DEVELOPMENT